AlineCarolina/Storage-Manager/README.md

 ## About the project

-Esse projeto foi desenvolvido com foco em aprender a construir APIs usando a arquitetura MSC (Models, Services e Controllers).
-Atraves da aplicação é possivel realizar um CRUD de todos os dados contidos no banco de dados (MySQL).
+This project was developed with a focus on learning how to build APIs using the MSC (Models, Services and Controllers) architecture.
+Through the application it is possible to carry out a CRUD of all the data contained in the database (MySQL).

 ---